redsh4de/monero-site/src/content/moneropedia/en/node.md

 ---
-summary: 'A device on the Internet running the Monero software, with a full copy of the Monero blockchain.
-It can be local or remote'
+summary: "A device on the Internet running the Monero software, with a full copy of the Monero blockchain.
+It can be local or remote"
 title: Node
 terms: ["node", "nodes", "full-node", "full-nodes"]
 ---